3D Secure (3DS)

 3DS with Solaris cards

-Solaris offers the following authentication methods for 3DS:
+Solaris offers the following authentication methods for 3DS.
+Both methods are accessed through your application:

-- In-app method: a biometric factor inside a mobile banking app (in-app push notifications, i.e., device signing), or
+- In-app method: A biometric factor inside a mobile banking app (in-app push notifications, i.e., device signing).

-- SMS OTP: where the customer enters a one-time password (OTP) received via SMS on their verified mobile number.
+- SMS OTP: A one-time password (OTP) sent to customers via SMS on their verified mobile number.

 note